observeinc/aws-sam-apps/DEVELOPER.md

 - Publish: Share your application via AWS Serverless Application Repository (`make sam-publish APP=$APP`)
 - Multi-application Commands: Build, package, or publish all applications (`make sam-build-all, make sam-package-all, make sam-publish-all`)
 - Multi-region Commands: Manage multi-region deployments (`make sam-package-all-regions`)

-For descriptions and usage of these targets, see the Makefile in the repository.

 ## Development Workflow